Consumer Insights

 Read more about this report - REQUEST FREE SAMPLE COPY IN PDF

-Europe's clay market doesn't have the volume story Asia has, but it has something arguably more valuable: depth of application and sophistication of demand.
-Germany, Italy, the UK, and France between them support a ceramics industry that's genuinely world-class, producing everything from high-end tableware and sanitaryware to technical refractories and precision ceramics for the automotive and electronics sectors.
-The UK in particular remains a meaningful clay producer, with Cornish kaolin exported to more than 75 countries and ball clay from Devon and Dorset going specifically into sanitaryware and white ceramic tableware production.
-Imerys' GBP 18 million dry-mining investment in Cornwall in 2025 is a clear vote of confidence in that market's durability.
-What's also true about Europe is that it's the region where the non-construction, non-ceramics applications of clay are perhaps most developed.
-Paper coating, specialty adhesives, pharmaceutical formulations, and environmental engineering applications all have a stronger European footprint than in most other regions, which matters for producers who want to move up the value chain.
+Europe's clay market does not carry the volume story Asia does, but it offers something arguably more valuable, depth of application and sophistication of demand.
+Germany, Italy, the UK, and France between them support a ceramics industry that is genuinely world class, delivering everything from high end tableware and sanitary ware to technical refractories and precision ceramics for automotive and electronics.
+The UK in particular remains a meaningful kaolin producer, with Cornish material reaching over 75 countries.
+Imerys' GBP 18 million dry mining investment in Cornwall, announced in May 2025, is a clear vote of confidence in the region's clay industry future, while broader European demand for paper coating, specialty adhesives, pharmaceutical formulations, and environmental engineering grades continues to lift the value mix above the global average.

-The global clay market doesn't look like one competitive landscape.
-It looks like two, layered on top of each other.
-At the top is a relatively concentrated tier of large multinational mineral companies, Imerys, Sibelco, KaMin, and a handful of others, who control the world's most valuable kaolin and ball clay deposits and supply the markets where specification, consistency, and technical service actually matter to buyers.
-Below that is a much more fragmented world of regional and national clay producers, mostly serving local construction and ceramics industries with grades that are adequate for their purpose but not differentiated.
+The global clay market does not look like one competitive landscape so much as two stacked on top of each other.
+At the top sits a relatively concentrated tier of multinational mineral companies, including Imerys, Sibelco, and KaMin, who control the world's most valuable kaolin and ball clay deposits and serve buyers where specification consistency and technical service genuinely matter.

-Paris-based and founded in 1880, Imerys is essentially the benchmark for what a global industrial minerals company looks like.
-It runs 240 industrial sites across more than 40 countries, producing kaolin, ball clay, calcium carbonate, talc, and a growing list of specialty minerals it's accumulated through acquisition.
-Its UK operations alone employ over 1,100 people across 30 sites and export finished kaolin to 75 countries.
-What sets Imerys apart isn't just scale, it's the combination of scale with processing depth.
-The company makes clay grades that go into pharmaceuticals, ceramics, paints, rubber, and plastics, and it has the R&D infrastructure, centred at its Par Moor technology centre in Cornwall, to keep improving those grades for each application.
+Headquartered in Paris and founded in 1880, Imerys is the benchmark for what a global industrial minerals company looks like.
+It runs 240 industrial sites across more than 40 countries, producing kaolin, ball clay, calcium carbonate, talc, and a growing list of specialty minerals.
+Its UK arm alone supplies finished kaolin to 75 countries, with notable strength in pharmaceuticals, ceramics, paints, rubber, and plastics, backed by R&D infrastructure at its Par Moor centre in Cornwall.

-Germany-headquartered Stephan Schmidt Group is a specialist rather than a generalist.
-The company focuses on high-quality natural and processed clay minerals for ceramics and refractories, and it has built its reputation on consistency and technical reliability rather than on breadth of mineral portfolio.
-Its operations are concentrated in Germany, giving it proximity to the core of European ceramic manufacturing.
-Products include stoneware clay, chamotte, and blended ceramic body formulations for sanitaryware and tableware applications.
-For customers who need a technically supported regional supply partner rather than a global commodity supplier, Stephan Schmidt offers an interesting alternative to the Imerys and Sibelco tier.
+Germany headquartered Stephan Schmidt Group is a specialist rather than a generalist in the global clay market.
+The company focuses on high quality natural and processed clay minerals for ceramics and refractories, building its reputation on consistency and technical reliability.
+Its operations sit close to Europe's ceramics core, with strong product depth in stoneware clay, chamotte, and blended ceramic body formulations for sanitary ware and tableware applications.
+It offers a credible regional alternative to the global majors.

 Other key players in the market are Modkha Marine Sdn Bhd, Jaichand Lal Daga Group, Old Hickory Clay Company, MOTA Ceramic Solutions, Associated Soapstone Distribution Company Pvt.
 Ltd., and Others.